atomix/atomix.github.io/user-manual/raft-internals.md

 In some cases, Copycat's Raft implementation diverges from recommendations.
 For instance, Raft dictates that all reads and writes be executed through the leader node, but Copycat's Raft implementation supports per-request consistency levels that allow clients to sacrifice linearizability and read from followers.
 Similarly, Raft literature recommends snapshots as the simplest approach to log compaction, but Copycat prefers log cleaning to promote more consistent performance throughout the lifetime of a cluster.
 In other cases, Copycat's Raft implementation extends those described in the literature.
 For example, Copycat's Raft implementation extends the concept of sessions to allow server state machines to publish events to clients.

-It's important to note that wherever Copycat diverges from standards and recommendations with relation to the Raft consensus algorithm, it does so using well-understood alternative methods that are either described in the Raft literature or frequently discussed on Raft discussion forums.
+It's important to note that wherever Copycat diverges from standards and recommendations with relation to the Raft consensus algorithm, it does so using well-understood alternative methods that are either described in the Raft literature or frequently discussed within the Raft community.
 Copycat does not attempt to alter the fundamental correctness of the algorithm but rather seeks to extend it to promote usability in real-world use cases.

 The following documentation details Copycat's implementation of the Raft consensus algorithm and in particular the areas in which the implementation diverges from the recommendations in Raft literature and the reasoning behind various decisions.